Catskill909/radio/content/help/scheduling/handling-conflicts.md

 # Handling Schedule Conflicts

 Managing a busy radio station schedule often involves juggling multiple shows and time slots.
-Occasional conflicts are inevitable, but Radio Suite provides tools to help you identify and resolve them quickly.
+Occasional conflicts are inevitable, but StationDock provides tools to help you identify and resolve them quickly.

 ## Identifying Conflicts

-Radio Suite automatically checks for conflicts whenever you:
+StationDock automatically checks for conflicts whenever you:
 - Create a new show with a schedule
 - Add a new time slot to an existing show
 - Edit an existing time slot